TACC/Lmod/docs/source/320_improving_perf.rst

 #.
 Configure Lmod to use LMOD_CACHED_LOADS=yes

-Theses are the most important steps.
+These are the most important steps.
 As long as your site keeps the cache file up-to-day, the above steps will improve performance the most.